 Limit sodium intake

 Everyone needs some sodium, but too much can raise blood pressure and increase the risk of heart disease.
 Most healthy adults need only 1500mg of sodium each day.
-Limiting sodium to 1500mg per day, in addition to following a DASH pattern of eating, will lower your blood pressure more than following the DASH diet alone.
+Limiting sodium to 1500mg per day and following a DASH pattern of eating, will lower your blood pressure more than following the DASH diet alone.
 To lower sodium in your diet:

-- Flavour your foods with herbs and salt-free spices, vinegar, lemon, lime, garlic, and onion.
+- Flavour your foods with herbs and salt-free spices, vinegar, lemon, lime, garlic, ginger and onion

 Limit alcohol use

 Drinking too much alcohol can raise your blood pressure.
-If you have high blood pressure and drink alcohol, limit your intake to the following amounts:
+It also can harm the liver, brain, and heart.
+If you have high blood pressure and drink alcohol, limit your alcohol to the following amounts:

 |Liquor – 40% alcohol content (e.g. rum, rye, vodka, gin)||43 mL (1.5 oz)|